symbol/symbol-docs/source/concepts/namespace.rst

 A namespace starts with a name that you choose, similar to an internet domain name.
 If one :doc:`account <account>` creates a namespace, that will appear as unique in the NEM ecosystem.

-You can associate a name with an account address or a :doc:`mosaic <mosaic>` identifier by announcing an alias transaction.
+You can associate a name with an account address or a :doc:`mosaic <mosaic>` identifier by announcing an :ref:`alias transaction <address-alias-transaction>`.
 The binding between namespaces and assets makes long account addresses rememberable and mosaics identifiers recognizable.

 *************
 Subnamespaces